sina47822/nest-next-sina/README.md

-# install nest on computer and create new project
+# install nest cli on computer and create new project
 first install nestjs globally in my computer. -g is globally
 ```bash
 $ npm install -g @nestjs/cli